Opinion | Jessica Luther: Serena Williams is the greatest athlete of all time. Wimbledon proves it.

 Angelique Kerber is one of the few players to have beaten Serena in a grand slam final, back in 2016, and she is having her own mini resurgence after a rough 2017.
 No matter the outcome, though, Williams’ legacy is secure.

 It’s hard to say what will happen in the final today.
-Opponent Angelique Kerber is one of the few players to have beaten Serena in a grand slam final, back in 2016, and she is having her own mini resurgence after a rough 2017.
+Opponent Angelique Kerber is one of the few players to have beaten Williams in a grand slam final, back in 2016, and she is having her own mini-resurgence after a rough 2017.
 No matter the outcome, though, Williams’ legacy is secure.

 Jessica Luther is a freelance journalist, author of "Unsportsmanlike Conduct: College Football And The Politics Of Rape," and co-host of the feminist sports podcast "Burn It All Down."
 She tweets at @jessicawluther.